-The city of Athens is the capital and largest city of modern Greece.
+Athens is the capital and largest city of modern Greece.
 With a recorded history spanning 3,400 years, and being inhabited for far longer, it is one of the oldest cities in the world.
 The city helped lay the foundations of democratic rule and western civilization as we know it today.
-Athens was the center of the short-lived Athenian Empire, which started in 454 B.C., peaked in 450 B.C. and dissolved at the end of the Peloponnesian war in 404 B.C.
+The city was the center of the short-lived Athenian Empire, which started in 454 B.C., peaked in 450 B.C. and dissolved in 404 B.C.

-During his second missionary journey the Apostle Paul, along with Timothy and Silas, travel to Berea.
+During his second missionary journey the Apostle Paul, along with fellow evangelists Silas and Timothy, travel to Berea.
 Although the Bereans are very receptive to the Gospel message Jews from another city arrive seeking to cause trouble for the apostle.
 He decides to travel alone to Athens and instructs Timothy and Silas to meet him there.

 In 49 A.D., while waiting in the city for his traveling companions, Paul's spirit is stirred when he notices the city has given itself totally to the worship of pagan gods.
 He begins to preach about Jesus in the synagogues, in the marketplace, and with just about anyone who would listen.
 He is soon heard by some philosophers known as the Epicureans and the Stoics.
 The Epicureans believe the purpose of life is to 'eat, drink and be merry,' meaning to seek and indulge in the pleasures of life whenever possible.
 The Stoics, on the other hand, believe in depriving themselves and pursuing some sort of harmony with all that exists.

 After the Epicureans and Stoics in Athens dispute with Paul over his message, they take him to the Areopagus (or Mars Hill as the Romans call it) to further explain what he teaches.
 The Life and Epistles of Apostle Paul by Conybeare and Howson states the following regarding how the citizens of the city loved to talk and debate.